tqxli/rat7m/README.md

 * urllib3
 * (optional, only for visualization) matplotlib

+Make sure there is at least 300 GB free disk space.

 ## Dataset download and overview
 To download the dataset, run `python download_all.py`, which will yield 3 new folders under the current directory:
 * `video_sequences` containing *.mp4 videos (n=2028).